Dan-dilion/thousand_sunny/README.md

      change the `homepage` value to `/subdirectory/thousand_sunny`
   3. Run the following command:
      `npm run build`
-  4. Finally copy the contents of the newly created `/build` directory to your deployment directory on your server
+  4. Finally, copy the contents of the newly created `/build` directory to your deployment directory on your server